What is counselling?

 CBT often involves taking a more structured and methodical approach to understanding the patterns of thinking and behaviour that characterize individual lives.
 These can sometimes lead us to develop ‘automatic responses’ that may be unhelpful and cause problems such as anxiety, depression or perhaps an obsessive behaviour pattern, a phobia or a difficulty with eating.
 CBT tends to focus more on the present than the past and may be more directive than other approaches, sometimes requiring specific tasks to be completed not only during sessions but as ‘homework’ in the time in between.

 Rather than being a therapeutic ‘approach’ in itself, mindfulness involves techniques that can help us to make changes in our daily lives through practising a different form of awareness and openness to what is happening within us, in response to both external and internal challenges.
 The strategies we automatically employ often lead us to avoid things or to try to run away from pressures, which, in turn, can diminish our opportunities and leave us feeling more anxious and upset.
-Through practicing mindfulness regularly, we can learn to pay attention to things differently and purposefully; to embrace the present moment and give less focus to past events or anxieties about the future.
-It is an alternative approach to life involving particular techniques that can initially be learned and practiced either individually or as part of a group.
+Through practising mindfulness regularly, we can learn to pay attention to things differently and purposefully; to embrace the present moment and give less focus to past events or anxieties about the future.
+It is an alternative approach to life involving particular techniques that can initially be learned and practised either individually or as part of a group.
 Teachers of mindfulness embrace this approach to life for themselves in an active way through ongoing, regular practice.

 If you would like to know more about mindfulness, here is a document that provides additional information.